 - The amount you borrow is limited by many factors such as your monthly income, credit score, and any existing debt you might have.

 Getting a vehicle loan gives you all or some of the money you need to buy a:

 There are many steps involved before, during, and after you apply for finance.
 These steps can be summarised as follows:

-- Shop around for the car you want and can afford – See our tips and advice on finding the best vehicle for you in the sections below.
+- Shop around for the ride you want and can afford – See our tips and advice on finding the best set of wheels for you in the sections below.

-- Compare finance options – CompareLoans.co.za features a popular list of South African vehicle lenders and what they offer.
+- Compare finance options – CompareLoans.co.za features a popular list of vehicle lenders and what they offer.
 Whether you’re looking for cheap, easy, or used car finance, there are good options available.

 - Apply for motor vehicle finance from financial institutions – After you have compared and identified the lender that suits your needs, click “Go to Site” to visit their website and to apply online.

 - Enter into a purchase agreement – Once you have applied and been approved for finance, sign the purchase agreement documents from your seller.
 This is a legal contract between a buyer and the seller which states the terms of the car sale.